Information

 Decide how to buy what you need

-If reuse is not suitable, it's likely your DPO or procurement specialist will need to go to the external market with your requirements to buy what you need.
-It's important to note that you do not need to do anything to start the process of going to market - it's the responsbility of your DPO or procurement specialist to oversee this process - though they may need to involve you in some aspects of market engagement, such as speaking to suppliers to explain your requirements.
+If reuse is not suitable, it's likely your DPO or procurement officer will need to go to the external market with your requirements to buy what you need.
+It's important to note that you do not need to do anything to start the process of going to market - it's the responsbility of your DPO or procurement officer to oversee this process - though they may need to involve you in some aspects of market engagement, such as speaking to suppliers to explain your requirements.

 Find out more about the options when going to market, including procurement frameworks and dynamic purchasing systems.